A5TR0spud/astro-additions/README.md

 This is Very Experimental™

 # BROSKI PORT TO JAVA SO I CAN FINALLY FIX GASKET
+# NOTE THAT EVERYTHING WILL GET JUMBLED. this is ok.

 ## Current:
   Gasket - Noxious gas gunner